yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

  .
 Make sure you're using "/dev/mtdblock/X" (the mtdX number) Now reset it again and you should receive this message:
   .
 Please press Enter to activate this console. jffs2_scan_eraseblock(): End of file system marker found at 0x0 jffs2_build_filesystem(): unlocking the mtd device... done. jffs2_build_filesystem(): erasing all blocks after the end marker...
  This takes some time but you should have a fresh fonera again.
-=== Method 4 - TFTP Recover ===
+=== Method 4 - TFTP/HTTP/Xmodem Recover ===
-A way to recover it with a TFTP server and RedBoot is [http://log.tigerbus.de/?p=89 here] If this doesn't work you probably have to use a JTAG cable.
+A way to recover it with Xmodem, a TFTP or HTTP server and RedBoot is [ http://www.easy2design.de/bla/?page_id=98 here].
+If this doesn't work you probably have to use a JTAG cable.

 === Method 5 - Custumer Care ===
  1. Double click the Local Area Connection icon to show the connection's Status dialog box.